Lazhari/go-protocol-buffer-example/README.md

-# Example of protocol buffer using golang
+# Example of protocol buffers using golang